ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 My question then is: What happens to the care instructions in a situation like this?
 [The average lifespan of a website is short](https://www.forbes.com/sites/forbesagencycouncil/2021/03/01/your-websites-life-span-may-be-shorter-than-you-think/).
 The actual pair of jeans themselves are poised to outlive the website that sold them to me—especially if you take care of them the way they’re supposed to be taken care of.

-Without that information physically included on the label, that information could be lost.
+The information can be lost if it only exists digitally, and is not physically included on the label.
 You might be able to capture it on [The Internet Archive](https://archive.org/), but that doesn’t seem like the best use of their finite resources.

-A sufficiently motivated individual might also be able to figure out what manufacturing company produced the clothing to sell to the dropshipping company before it folded.
+A sufficiently motivated individual might also be able to figure out what manufacturing company produced the clothing sold to the dropshipping company before it folded.
 They could then see if care information could be retrieved straight from the source.
 However, this will mean making requests outside the usual channels, likely while also navigating one or more foreign languages.

 ## Absurdity, AI, and archiving